evilwall/mini-soc-elk-lab-/README.md

 ```

-# Mini SOC with ELK Stack on Ubuntu 24.04
+# Mini SOC with ELK Stack on Ubuntu 24.04 installations guide

 This guide describes how to install and configure a small SOC environment using the Elastic Stack (Elasticsearch, Logstash, Kibana) together with Fleet Server and Elastic Agent on Ubuntu Server 24.04.